 However, the DHS will expedite your application if you have extremely limited income and resources.
 If you are eligible for emergency food assistance, your benefits may start in less than seven days.

-In most cases, SNAP benefits will be available in your account the same day each month.
+In most cases, SNAP benefits will be available in your account on the same day each month.
 Furthermore, benefits should show up on the same day regardless of whether that date falls on a weekend or holiday.

 This makes it easier for you to plan ahead for shopping trips.
 Learn more about getting Arkansas SNAP assistance when you download our free guide.